bgcarvalho/CarND-Term1-P2/writeup.md

 version uses 0.0005.
 Batch size is more related to the computations then the results.

-The result of 99% in training and 40% in test #2, it may indicate a bit of overfiting.
-A dropout layer would be a suggested option to further increase the model.
+The result of 99% in training, 95% on validation and 92% on testing indicates that model is balanced, but tending to overfiting.

 Using images in grayscale avoids problems with image's backgrounds and reduces the number of layers.
 But there's a loss of information.